mindspore-ai/docs/docs/mindformers/docs/source_en/function/dataset.md

   seed: 0
 ```

-Configure the following parameters to use the ADGEN dataset:

-- data_loader.type: class name of the data loading process.
-- data_loader.path: path of the loaded dataset.
-- data_loader.shuffle: whether to shuffle the dataset.
-- data_loader.split: subset of the dataset, default is train set.
-- data_loader.input_columns: which fields to use when converting datasets to ms.datasets.
-- data_loader.handler: custom data handler.
-- data_loader.handler.type: name of the type of the custom data handler.
-- data_loader.handler.output_columns: the names of the dataset columns that will be output after processing.

 The rest of the parameters can be described in "model training configuration" and "model evaluation configuration [Configuration File Description](https://www.mindspore.cn/mindformers/docs/en/dev/appendix/conf_files.html).

 Custom adgen_handler: